 Glycerin is becoming one of the most commonly added ingredients in many food products, especially liquid stevia.
-Glycerin in food, in personal care products or in any other form is not approved on the SHAPE Program.
+Glycerin in food, in personal care products or in any other form is not approved in Phases I and II of the SHAPE Program.

 What is glycerin?

 Also known as glycerol, glycerin is a sugar alcohol that is made from animal or vegetable fat.
 It also can be produced synthetically.
 It is a colorless, odorless syrup that has a sweet taste.

 Glycerin in food is classified by the Academy of Nutrition and Dietetics and the U.S. Food and Drug Administration as a carbohydrate, and it has the same caloric density as sugar, although it has a less dramatic effect on blood sugar.
 Glycerin is nontoxic and generally regarded as safe for human consumption in small quantities.

 Glycerin is widely used in the cosmetics and personal care industries for its moisturizing effects on skin and hair.
 It can be found in soap, toothpaste, mouthwash, hair products, lotion, shaving cream and more.
 In the pharmaceutical industry, it is used as a laxative and, in the form of nitroglycerin, to relieve angina.

 Many foods and beverages use glycerin as a solvent, sweetener and/or preservative.
 It helps thicken foods, control moisture and stabilize emulsions of oil and water.
 You can find glycerin in foods such as processed meats, soybean products, condensed milk, convenience foods, commercially baked goods, beverages, condiments and a range of other processed foods.

 Other product applications include e-cigarette liquid, antifreeze, explosives, pressure gauges, stage fog and even fuel.